 Member Votes

-City of Inver Grove Heights City of Lilydale City of Mendota Heights City of Saint Paul City of South Saint Paul City of Sunfish Lake 3 votes 1 vote 2 votes 2 votes 2 votes 1 vote
+City of Inver Grove Heights 3 votes

+City of Lilydale 1 vote

+City of Mendota Heights 2 votes

+City of Saint Paul 2 votes

+City of South Saint Paul 2 votes

+City of Sunfish Lake 1 vote

 City of West Saint Paul 2 votes

 No change in governmental boundaries, structure, organizational status, or character shall affect the eligibility of any governmental unit listed above to be represented on the WMO, so long as such governmental unit continues to exist as a separate political subdivision.
 A majority of all eligible votes shall be sufficient for all matters, unless otherwise provided for in this Agreement.
 A majority vote of all Members, with each Member having one vote, shall be required for Section 7.
 A Member may not cast a split vote.
-Any Member that fails to contribute their share of the WMO annual administration fund or their allocation of a capital improvement cost, shall be declared ineligible for voting on all matters before the Board, until such contribution is made to the WMO.
+Any Member that fails to contribute